canal874/sticky-sprites/README.md

 Type 'npm run compile-clean' on the project root directory.

-'compile-clean' copies required files from html/ to dist/ and starts app.
+'compile-clean' copies required files from html/ and 3rdParty/ to dist/ and compile .ts.

 After that you can type 'npm start' to start app.

 # Build installer

 Type 'npm run make' and you can find a installer which name is media-stickies-x.x.x.Setup.exe under out\make\squirrels.windows\x64\ (if you use Windows).

-# Options

-Set environment variables to change runtime options.

-(Linux shell) VARIABLE_NAME=VALUE npm start

-(Windows command prompt) set VARIABLE_NAME=VALUE & npm start

-(Windows PowerShell）$env:VARIABLE_NAME="VALUE"; npm start

-## Variables

-### NODE_CARDDIR

-PATH to the place where cards are saved.

-Default value is ./cards

-Welcome to the media-stickies wiki!

 # Editor Type